samchristywork/samchristywork/README.md

 |<img src="https://s-christy.com/icons/bash.png"   height=20></img> [xkcd-web-scraper](https://github.com/samchristywork/xkcd-web-scraper)                        |A program for downloading all posts from xkcd.com and displaying them on a single web page. |

 ## Other

+These are repositories that don't comfortably fit anywhere else.
+These are primarily collections of snippets, one-offs, and data and are not organized like traditional software packages.

 |Repository                                                                         |Description                                                                                 |
 |-----------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------|
 |[algorithms](https://github.com/samchristywork/algorithms)                         |My own implementations of various algorithms.
 Generally written in C.                       |